 Following are some of the worst types of loans.

 1. Payday loans

 Payday loans are generally small, high-interest loans repaid from your paycheck.

 They have a bad name partly because their fees are high.
 Some states limit these fees to $10 to $30 for every $100 you borrow, according to the Consumer Financial Protection Bureau (CFPB).
 But that’s still high.

-For a typical two-week payday loan with a $15 fee per $100, that fee equates to an annual percentage rate (APR) of almost 400 percent.
-That makes even credit card APRs — usually between 12 percent and 30 percent — look good.
+For a typical two-week payday loan with a $15 fee per $100, that fee equates to an annual percentage rate (APR) of almost 400%.
+That makes even credit card APRs — usually between 12% and 30% — look good.

 2. Auto title loans

-With these short-term, high-cost loans for small amounts, you hand over the title to your vehicle and pay a fee of up to 25 percent, according to the Federal Trade Commission.
-For example, if you borrow $1,000 for 30 days at 25 percent, you’d owe a total of $1,250 in a month, including $250 in costs.
+With these short-term, high-cost loans for small amounts, you hand over the title to your vehicle and pay a fee of up to 25%, according to the Federal Trade Commission.
+For example, if you borrow $1,000 for 30 days at 25%, you’d owe a total of $1,250 in a month, including $250 in costs.

 You often have 30 days to repay.
 If you miss the loan due date, the lender may seize your vehicle or renew your loan.